Knox Co. Parks and Rec looking for reckless driver at Farragut park

-KNOXVILLE, Tenn.
-(WVLT) -- The Knox County Parks and Recreation Department alerted authorities and are looking for a reckless driver caught on camera doing doughnuts at Carl Cowan Park over the weekend.
+The Knox County Parks and Recreation Department alerted authorities and are looking for a reckless driver caught on camera doing doughnuts at Carl Cowan Park over the weekend.

 Knox Co.
 Parks and Rec said in a Facebook post, "The most troubling part of this is the driver's blatant disregard for the children who were nearby."